pressly/react-transact/README.md

 # React Transact

-Simple, effortless way to fetch data and make them available to React components.
+Simple, effortless way to fetch async data or perform async computations, and make the results available to React components.

 Works with Redux and React-Router out of the box.
 Also supports server-side rendering!

 This project draws a lot of inspiration from the [`data.task`](https://github.com/folktale/data.task) library of [Folktale](http://folktalejs.org/).
 I highly recommend you check Folktale out!

+For a quick in-browser example, check out the [Counter app](http://embed.plnkr.co/OLH7WaNguDDake7yB6aQ/).

 ## Goals